phun-ky/frameport/README.md

 | data-rde-js       | A JavaScript file to be appended to the head section of the generated html. <strong>NOTE!
 This needs to be on the same domain and relative to root!</strong> For example: `/dist/yourjs.js` |
 | data-rde-class    | Class names to be given the produced iframe                                                                                                                                                 |
 | data-rde-headers  | Additional headers to append to the generated html                                                                                                                                          |

-## TO DO

-- Make it usable as a module